 If you are an individual final consumer and you don’t buy online for your business, are you required to withhold?
 Of course not!
 You may peacefully get out of here – the BIR won’t go after you.

-Businesses, however, whether freelancers (including bloggers, vloggers/youtubers), sole proprietors, partnership and corporations “maybe” required to withhold.
+Businesses, however, whether freelancers (including bloggers, vloggers/YouTubers), sole proprietors, partnerships, and corporations “maybe” required to withhold.
 Yes, it’s a “maybe” but be sure to check carefully whether you need to withhold on certain transaction/s or all transactions of similar classes.
-And by “businesses” I mean “registered” businesses with the BIR.
+In case you face tax-exempt bond issues, you may have to seek Arbitrage Services from reputed professionals.
+They might be able to guide you through all your complicated tax-related issues.
+Also, by “businesses” I mean “registered” businesses with the BIR.
 If you are earning income and not registered, you are legally required to register, but registering is a topic that needs to be discussed separately.

 Everyone maybe required to withhold (and are called withholding agent) depending on the types of transactions at varying rates as well.
 This is true for payments to professionals, contractors, lessors and others (for complete list refer to Revenue Regulations 11-2018).
 However, specific to purchase of goods and services (in general – so you need to check other types first), it is required for top withholding agents only.

 * Top withholding agents shall include the following: